iamnaofil/Titanic-Data-EDA/README.md

 In this Exploratory Data Analysis (EDA) project, we delved into the Titanic dataset to gain insights into the tragic events surrounding the sinking of the Titanic.
 Through a thorough examination of the dataset columns, univariate analysis, bivariate analysis, and feature engineering, we uncovered several key findings that shed light on the passengers and their experiences on that ill-fated voyage

+**Insights and Impact:**

+Our analysis paints a vivid picture of life on the Titanic.
+From the youngest to the oldest, from the affluent to the less fortunate, our data-driven storytelling uncovers stories of courage, sacrifice, and survival.

 **Dataset Columns:**

 You have explored various columns in the dataset, including Age, Fare, Survived, Pclass, Sex, SibSp, and Parch